rotura/ArduinoMacroKeyboard/README.md

 - **Send a configuration to store in the EEPROM**: Just change the final "#" of the command for a "%".

 ## Keys configuration available:
+The Keyboard Layout is US.
+Some special characteres like "ñ" can't be used.
 - **Raw text**: Up to 19 characters (For EEPROM saving, using more only store the data on the variables).
 - **Special keys**: This keys are entered as text in the key's fields (if you press the key in the field the correspond text will be written).
 Only work 1 Special key for key configured.
 If more than one Special key or a Special key with other character is written in the field, the data will be send but the Arduino will catch only the first Special key and ignore the rest of the data.
 Available special keys are:
   - **Space bar**: "space" or "".